drashna/qmk_mkdocs/docs/isp_flashing_guide.md

 You can flash either the bootloader or the production firmware file.
 The production firmware file will take a lot longer to flash, since it's flashing a lot more data.

+!!! note
-?> Note: You should stay with the same bootloader.
+    You should stay with the same bootloader.
 If you're using DFU already, switching to QMK DFU is fine.
 But flashing QMK DFU onto a Pro Micro, for instance, has additional steps needed.

 ## Flashing Your Bootloader/Production File